Titan: The OceanGate Disaster

 Titan: The OceanGate Disaster is a 2025 American documentary film, directed and produced by Mark Monroe.
 It explores the Titan submersible implosion that occurred on June 18, 2023.

 It had its world premiere at Tribeca Festival on June 6, 2025, and was released on June 11, 2025, by Netflix.

 Premise

 The film explores the Titan submersible implosion and events leading up to it, told through whistleblower testimony, audio recordings, and footage of the beginnings of OceanGate.

 The film features interviews from former OceanGate employees including David Lochridge, who was OceanGate's former Director of Marine Operations and the primary whistleblower, former intern Emily Hammermeister.
 Sydney Nargeolet, the daughter of Paul-Henry Nargeolet was interviewed and provided testimony as a victim's family member.
-Additionally, Mark Harris, an investgiative journalist for Wired who reported on the OceanGate disaster was also interviewed for the film.
+Additionally, Mark Harris, an investigative journalist for Wired who reported on the OceanGate disaster was also interviewed for the film.

 Production

 In January 2025, it was announced Mark Monroe had directed a documentary revolving around the Titan submersible implosion, with Liz Garbus and Dan Cogan set to executive produce under their Story Syndicate banner, alongside Amy Herdy, and Netflix set to distribute.